UniKnow/AgileDev/tutorials/rest/src/site/markdown/distributed-transactions-with-rest.md

 # Distributed transactions with REST

-With the rise of micro services the discussion around related technologies and protocols such as security, transactions and reliability are also becoming more relevant.
+With the rise of microservices the discussion around related technologies and protocols such as security, transactions and reliability are also becoming more relevant.
 This article focus on a simple solution which fits the following design constraints:

 1. Using a lightweight transaction model.
 2. Avoiding extensions to the HTTP protocol to maximize adoption.